HOF-Based Aadhaar Address Correction: Step-by-Step Guide

 Choosing the HOF-Based Option

 Within the Aadhaar update portal, you’ll find various options for demographic updates.
 You need to specifically choose the ‘Update Address via Head of Family’ option.
 This choice tells the system that you’ll be relying on a family member’s address rather than uploading your own proof of address.
-If you select the wrong option, your application will likely be rejected.
+Selecting the wrong option will likely result in your application’s rejection.

 Entering Your Head of Family’s Aadhaar

 After selecting the HOF-based option, the system will prompt you to enter the 12-digit Aadhaar number of your Head of Family.
 This is a critical piece of information.
 Double-check the number to ensure it’s correct.
-An incorrect Aadhaar number here will mean the validation request won’t reach your intended Head of Family, effectively stalling your application.
+An incorrect Aadhaar number here will prevent the validation request from reaching your intended Head of Family, effectively stalling your application.
 You’ll also need to confirm your relationship type (e.g., spouse, parent, etc.) at this stage.

 Quick Context: Why HOF Aadhaar is Crucial